chaoss/wg-evolution/metrics/Issues_New.md

-# Issues New
+# New Issues

-Question: What are the number of new issues are created during a certain period?
+Question: How many new issues are created during a certain period?

 ## Description